Involutions on a surface of general type with $p_g=q=0$, $K^2=7$: Examples

+\begin{rmkN}\emph{ In the pre-version of the paper, the 3 quotients of Inoue's example were claimed rational surfaces.
+And we raised the question for the existence of a minimal smooth projective surface of general type with $p_g=0$ and $K^2=7$ which is a double cover of a surface birational to an Enriques surface or a surface of general type.
+Carlos Rito \cite{Rito} constructed an example with Enriques quotient.
+Later Yifan Chen \cite{Chen} showed that Rito's example is the Inoue's one, and Carlos Rito verified that one of quotients is not rational but is an Enriques.} \end{rmkN}

 {\em Acknowledgements}.
 Both authors would like to thank Margarida Mendes Lopes for sharing her ideas which run through this work.
 The simplified proof of Theorem \ref{theorem:k} and Lemma \ref{torsion} are due to her.
 And they would like to thank Yifan Chen, Stephen Coughlan, JongHae Keum, Miles Reid, and Carlos Rito for some useful comments.
+The authors thank a referee for valuable comments to modify the original version.

-The first author was partially supported by the Special Research Grant of Sogang University.
-And this work was partially supported by the World Class University program through the National Research Foundation of Korea funded by the Ministry of Education, Science and Technology (R33-2008-000-10101-0).
+The first named author was partially supported by the Special Research Grant of Sogang University.
+Both authors were partially supported by the World Class University program through the National Research Foundation of Korea funded by the Ministry of Education, Science and Technology (R33-2008-000-10101-0).

 \begin{small}\end{small}